core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## CBOR diagnostic notation

 Within this document, CBOR binary contents are represented using an equivalent textual form called CBOR diagnostic notation as defined in {{RFC7049}} section 6.
-This notation is used strictly for documentation purposes and is never used in the data serialization.
+This notation is used strictly for documentation purposes and is never used in the data serialization. {{ diagnostic-notation-summary}} below provides a summary of this notation.

 | CBOR content     | CBOR type | Diagnostic notation                                                     | Example            | CBOR encoding      |
 |------------------+-----------+-------------------------------------------------------------------------+--------------------+--------------------|